20 Best Things to Do in Zion National Park

 The Canyon Overlook Trail is a very short, easy day hike with very little elevation change off Zion–Mount Carmel Highway that leads to a stunning, dramatic overlook above Pine Creek Canyon and the greater Zion Canyon beyond!

-However, I have hiked the Canyon Overlook Trail at both sunrise and sunset many times, and I would say that both are equally as beautiful as the other—though sunrise is certainly the best way to avoid the vast majority of crowds that hike the trail later in the day.
+However, I have hiked the Canyon Overlook Trail at both sunrise and sunset many times, and I would say that both are equally as beautiful as the other—though sunrise is certainly the best way to avoid the crowds that make their way up the trail throughout much of the day.

 Read My Separate Post: Canyon Overlook Trail